Confidential · 2026

 Build

 AI agents execute with structured review gates.
 The product builder approves key decisions without reading code.
-The system tracks every shortcut taken and surfaces what needs to be revisited to reach production quality.
+Every shortcut is tracked and surfaced for revisiting.

 Closes every loop